BronelL87/LazarB_MiniChallengeFiveToSevenEndpoint/README.md

-// Your name
+Bronel Lazar

- // Date Revised: This is the last day you saved.
+ 1/10/2024

- // Exercise or Lab name
+MiniChallengeFiveToSeven - Endpoints

-Created 4 endpoints for
+Created 4 endpoints for MadLib, OddOrEven, ReverseIt (Alphanumeric), and ReverseIt (Numbers Only) in a c# api